Sand33pshah/ML-Challenges/README.md

 # ML-Challenges
-This is the solution to the problem given on hackathon organized by internshala and analytical vidhya
+This is the solution to the problem given in the hackathon organized by Internshala and Analytical Vidhya.

+This project cum competition, organized by Internshala and hosted on Analytical Vidhya's portal, presented an exciting opportunity for me to showcase my skills and problem-solving abilities.
+Instead of submitting the final project to Internshala, I submitted my solution directly to Analytical Vidhya, which ultimately earned me the prestigious third rank in the competition.
+Achieving this feat was incredibly rewarding, as it not only recognized my capabilities but also came with a generous reward of 10,000 INR.
+This achievement served as a powerful motivation for me to participate in more hackathons and competitive coding events, further fueling my passion for continuous growth and excellence.